johnjones4/Mongoosey/Readme.md

 For a full example, take a look at [demo.js](https://github.com/johnjones4/Mongoosey/blob/master/demo.js).

-After that, Mongoosey will setup routes under `/db` to manage all defined Mongoose schemas.
+After that, Mongoosey will setup routes under `/db` to manage all defined Mongoose models.
 For instance, if there is a model named _User_, Mongoosey will setup the following pages to manage it:

 * **/db/User** - Lists all MongoDB documents in the collection associated with that model
 * **/db/User/new** - Creates a new instance of that model for editing